 Custody issues are usually the most important aspect in a divorce.
 There are two types of custody: physical custody (where children reside) and legal custody (where both parties are able to share the decision making process with regard the children’s) health, welfare and education.
 Attorney Buxton will aggressively fight to obtain or retain custody of your children.

 Child Support is calculated by using the mathematical formula known as the Massachusetts Child Support Guidelines.
 Such formula includes both parties’ earnings and certain deductions for child care, health, dental and vision insurance along with other circumstances.
 Using the guidelines alone could be detrimental in the amount you should be receiving or paying out.
 Attorney Buxton can help you determine your rightful amount allowed by law and protect your rights through the process.

 If you are getting divorced, take the time to learn your rights.
 Attorney Robin B. Rose Buxton has years of experience guiding clients through family law cases in Massachusetts.
 She is based in Pepperell, convenient to Townsend, Groton and Dunstable.
-For a free initial legal consultation, contact her at 978-650-1120 or use the contact form.
+To speak to her about your family law matter, 978-650-1120 or use the contact form.